 Discover a city perched on dramatic cliffs with a unique blend of history and modernity.

-It is highly recommended that visas are applied for and approved before beginning the film permit application process.
-Visa applications can take longer than a month, so it’s essential to apply early to avoid delays in travel plans.
+It is highly recommended to apply for visas before beginning the film permit application process.
+Since visa applications can take longer than a month, it’s essential to apply early in order to avoid travel delays.
+Therefore, careful planning ensures a smooth process.

-Please refer to the following link for detailed information on required documents and application procedures: Visa HQ Algeria
+For further guidance, please check the following website for detailed information on required documents and application procedures: Visa HQ Algeria.

 Accreditation is mandatory for all international crew members working on a production in Algeria.